karlospn/mytechramblings-site-source-code/content/posts/profiling-a-net-app-with-dotnet-cli-diagnostic-tools.md

 - **Time spent in JIT**: The total time spent doing jitting work.
 - **Working Set**: The amount of physical memory mapped to the process.

-Right now we're monitoring the app counters in real time, but there is no traffic in our application and nothing worth mentioning is happening, so let's apply some load using bombardier.
+Right now we're monitoring the app counters in real time, but there is no traffic in our application, so nothing worth mentioning is happening.
+Let's apply some load using bombardier.

 I'm going to apply a load of 100 requests per second during 120 seconds to the ``blocking-threads`` endpoint.

 ``./bombardier.exe -c 120 --rate 100 -l -d 120s http://localhost:5003/blocking-threads``

-These are the counter values after applying load to the endpoint during 60 seconds (load test midpoint):
+These are the values of the counters halfway through the load test:
 ```bash
 [Microsoft.AspNetCore.Hosting]
     Current Requests                                              47